Taut smoothings of arcs and curves: Classifying pathologies and chasing maximal hyperbolic angles

-\begin{definition} A quadrilateral of $\alpha$ with non-overlapping sides and two corners on the same vertex is a \emph{trapezium} if these corners are adjacent in the quadrilateral, and is a \emph{rhombus} if the corners are not adjacent. \end{definition}
+\begin{definition} A quadrilateral of $\alpha$ with non-overlapping sides and two corners on the same vertex is a \emph{trapezium} if these corners are adjacent in the quadrilateral, and is a \emph{rhombus} if they are not adjacent. \end{definition}

 The next lemma will be used repeatedly throughout the paper.

 \begin{lemma} If $\alpha$ is a taut 1-manifold, then the small monogons and bigons that can arise in a smoothing of $\alpha$ come from triangles, rhombi or trapeziums of $\alpha$. \end{lemma}